DashBlocks/extensions/README.md

     // These next ones are optional.
 You can choose not to include them.
     notes: "Additional help by someguy", // Optional.
 Allows you to note anyone else who helped you or any small info.
+    scratchCompatible: false, // Optional.
+Indicates whether the extension is compatible with Scratch.
+Scratch-compatible extensions usually don't add new blocks.
+    internetConnectionRequired: false, // Optional.
+Specifies whether the extension needs an internet connection to work.
 },
 ```